adedomin/independent-study/indep-study.md

 Many of these tools work similar to the above.
 They contain files that should be deployed and a runbook to execute what is being installed.

-The problem however, is that these tools are designed for more generic software installations.
+These tools are designed for more generic software installations;
+it becomes difficult to leverage package management for more custom software.
+Packages can also be older than the newest release, primarily for stability reasons.
 They usually deploy very basic configurations and setups that may require modification.
 Not only that, but many of these tools require root privileges to function properly; this can greatly hinder users who do not have such privileges, but must deploy certain software.
 Package manager packages are usually inflexible about where they install software, generally discouraging local dynamic linking or statically linked binaries.